 In 1985, Joe Mancaruso was diagnosed with testicular cancer.
-His treatments included 4 rounds of chemotherapy.
+His treatments included surgery which included the removal of lymph nodes followed by 8 rounds of chemotherapy.
 28 years later, in May of 2013, he was diagnosed with another cancer.
 This time it was non-small cell lung cancer (adenocarcinoma) and he was already stage 4 at the time of the diagnosis.
 Joe was given only six months to live.

 Joe was 55 when he started on the chemotherapy treatments for the lung cancer.
-The harsh treatments caused him to have seizures along with a severely weakened immune system, and so he was forced to stop them prematurely.
+The harsh treatments caused him to have seizures, chemo cough, and a severely weakened immune system, and so he was forced to stop them prematurely.
 He says, “after three rounds of Alimta, I decided no more chemo.”

 Joe credits the book Radical Remission: Surviving Cancer Against All Odds for providing him with information on using various alternative methods in order to heal from cancer.
 You can read more about the book with this link.